AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 **Note:** You can also use optional parameters to set the date/time pattern of the key column, time offset, base date, and [locale](../Common_Settings/Localization).

 The next step is passing the data table to the {api:anychart.data.Table#addData}addData{api} method.
+Another instance of {api:anychart.data.Table}anychart.data.Table{api} is created.

-Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to map the table – link the numbers of columns to the names of data fields required by the type of series you are going to create.
+Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to [map](#mapping) the table – link the numbers of columns to the names of data fields required by the type of series you are going to create.
 Then pass the mapping, which is defined as an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}, to the series constructor.

 ```
 // create a data table